5 Reasons your organization needs to think about business ethics

 “Ethics consists of the standards of behavior our society accepts.”

 Because of the complexity, many leaders might be tempted to leave the debate of ethical issues to business school classes.
-A business that fails to think about its ethical standards, however, may end up regretting it.
-Here, we take a look at five reasons why business ethics needs to be discussed at every organization.
+However, a business that fails to consider its ethical standards may regret it.
+Here, we look at five reasons why business ethics must be discussed in every organization.

 Unethical behavior can lead to a legal mess

 Yes, it is true that “legal” and “moral” are not always synonymous.
-But let’s start with perhaps the clearest reason every company must be concerned about ethical behavior — failure to do so can cause legal problems.
+But let’s start with perhaps the most apparent reason every company must be concerned about ethical behavior — failure to do so can cause legal problems.

-An ethical culture plays a large role in attracting job applicants and retaining employees
+An ethical culture plays a significant role in attracting job applicants and retaining employees

 Businesses rely on human capital.
 Securing qualified talent and keeping it around is both a priority and a challenge.
 Insufficient labor reduces productivity and causes the company to spend time and money trying to fill the gap.